lepatronur/lepatronur/README.md

 # Hi there!
 I'm Luis Enrique Patrón Urbina 👋

 ### 🚀 About Me
-I am an aspiring **Full Stack Developer** currently building my path in the tech world.
-I'm focused on creating clean, efficient code and mastering the tools that power the modern web.
+I am an aspiring **Full Stack Developer** based in Mexico 🇲🇽 studying mechatronics at @ITESM currently building my path in the tech world.
+I'm focused on creating clean, efficient code and mastering the tools..

 - 🔭 Currently working on: **My Programming Roadmap**
 - 🌱 Learning: **HTML, CSS, JavaScript, and Git**